 Click on the Teleclass link, and enter the amount due.

-You will need to register make payment no later than Thursday, January 24, 2019 at 5:00 pm Mountain time.
-(Please keep in mind this class usually sells out quickly.
-Once payment is received you will be directed to my on-line account with The Myers Briggs Company where you will then take the statistically valid and reliable 144 question Myers Briggs Type Assessment.
-This must be completed no later than Thursday, January 24, 2019 at 5:00 pm Mountain time.
+You will need to register make payment no later than Thursday, February 7, 2019 at 5:00 pm Mountain time.
+(Please keep in mind this class usually fills quickly.
+Once payment is received you will be directed to my on-line account with The Myers Briggs Company (formerly Consulting Psychological Press) where you will then take the statistically valid and reliable 144 question Myers Briggs Type Assessment.
+This must be completed no later than Thursday, February 7, 2019 at 5:00 pm Mountain time.

 How the HSP-Myers Briggs Online class works:

-Once payment is received, you will be sent information on how to take the on-line statistically valid and reliable Myers Briggs Assessment via my account with Consulting Psychological Press, as well as information on how to join the class via my Zoom account .
+Once payment is received, you will be sent information on how to take the on-line statistically valid and reliable Myers Briggs Assessment via my account with The Myers Briggs Company, as well as information on how to join the class via my Zoom account .
 With Zoom, you have the option of showing up via video, or joining via sound only.

 One of the main goals of the Myers Briggs with HSP Overlay class is for you to leave with a solid understanding of your type.
 However, in certain instances, a personal consultation may be needed in order to clarify confusion surrounding your authentic type.
 In this case, additional hourly or prorated charges would apply.

 What your handout packet includes: Type & Organizations; At Your Best Characteristics; Emotional Intelligence; Type & Careers; Stress & the Inferior Function & How to return to Equilibrium; Following Your Spiritual Path; and Communication with Other Types